-The SCR as per YE17 resubmission equals CHF 82.3m while the SCR as per YE18 equals CHF 70.2m.
-The decrease of SCR originates mainly from a lower currency SCR and a lower (mass) lapse SCR reflecting the FX-rate change and the reduction of the business volume observed.
-Moreover, for YE17 the counterparty default risk SCR was CHF 5.5m and dropped to CHF 5.1m for YE18.
+The SCR as per YE19 equals CHF 70.5m while the SCR as per YE18 equals CHF 70.2m.
+The decrease of the counterpart default sub-SCR originates from a reduction of the level of SH cash deposited with CS AG.
+The FX sub-SCR was higher at YE19 due to a higher level of policyholder assets whereas the percentage of policyholder assets in currencies other than CHF remained fairly stable at around 95 %.
 Please note that with regards to MCR, the upper limit of the linear constraint applies and sets MCR at 45% of CSLP's SCR.
 For more details see S.25.01.01 in Section 7 - Appendix - Quantitative Reporting Templates.